carpentries-incubator/git-novice-branch-pr/_episodes/02-setup.md

 ~~~
 {: .language-bash}

+> ## Ed25519 algorithm on legacy system
-If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
-`$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
+> If you are using a legacy system that doesn’t support the Ed25519 algorithm, use: $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+{: .callout}

 ~~~
 Generating public/private ed25519 key pair.